isotopp/isotopp.github.io/_posts/2019-11-14-everything-was-a-file-but-we-got-better.md

 Well, [Jan Kraetzschmar](https://twitter.com/opheleon/status/1194941703632932865)
-reminds us that this kind of non-atomic rmdir can also produce structures in the filesystem that are disconnected from the main tree starting at `/`, so you end up with orphaned, unreachable inodes that still have a non-zero link count. `fsck` should be able to find them and free them, but of course that would be a disruptive operation.
-Making mkdir and rmdir system call avoids all of these problems.
+reminds us that this kind of non-atomic rmdir can also produce structures in the filesystem that are disconnected from the main tree starting at `/`.
+In that case you end up with orphaned, unreachable inodes that still have a non-zero link count. `fsck` should be able to find them and free them, but of course that would be a disruptive operation.
+Making `mkdir` and `rmdir` system call avoids all of these problems.

-And that is why all of this was fixed in 1984 or so, when BSD FFS came around and we got long filenames, wider inodes, `mkdir`, `rmdir` and `readdir` as syscalls and many other improvements.
+That's why all of this was fixed in 1984 or so, when BSD FFS came around and we got long filenames, wider inodes, `mkdir`, `rmdir` and `readdir` as syscalls and many other improvements.